mppmu/BoostFractor.jl/docs/src/index.md

 All 3D Codes below generalize also to 1D, but may be less performant.

 ## 3D Calculations
-Below a summary of available codes.
+Below a summary of implemented codes.
 More details on how the algorithms work can be found in [literature](resources.md).

 #### Recursive (Fourier) Propagation
 Iteratively propagate electromagnetic fields between dielectric interfaces.